This section of the ISO27k FAQ concerns internal auditing of an ISMS and formal certification against ISO/IEC 27001:

 FAQ: “OK then, how do we get certified against ISO/IEC 27001?”

-First obtain and read the standard.
-We recommend obtaining ISO/IEC 27000 (provides a glossary of terms and an outline of the whole ISO27k series, useful for explaining them to management), ISO/IEC 27001 (the ‘certification standard’ which summarizes the process of implementing an Information Security Management System ISMS) plus ISO/IEC 27002 (which gives more detail on the nature of the ISMS).
+A: First obtain and read the standard.
+We recommend obtaining ISO/IEC 27000 (provides a glossary of terms and an outline of the whole ISO27k series, useful for explaining them to management), ISO/IEC 27001 (the ‘certification standard’ which summarizes the process of implementing an Information Security Management System ISMS) plus ISO/IEC 27002 (which gives more detail on the information security controls commonly required).
 ISO/IEC 27002 contains a reasonably comprehensive set of key control objectives for information security and lists a whole load of good practice security controls that are commonly used to satisfy those control objectives.
 I tend to speak of ISO/IEC 27002 as a menu of information security controls from which you need to pick your meal.
 You make your order (select the specific controls) using a risk analysis process - see ISO/IEC 27005.

 Next you need to plan and conduct some form of information risk analysis.
 In reality, you first need to set the scene with management and then line the relevant parts of the organization and people up to ensure they engage with the risk analysis process.
 They need to be reasonably open to the concept of improving their information security controls and you will probably need to engage suitable risk and security experts to make this process as painless and effective as possible (hopefully you are lucky enough to have the resources on board already, otherwise you have to choose between building the competence in this area or buying-in expertise in the form of contractors or consultants).
 The risk analysis may be called a 'gap analysis' or 'ISO27k review' since it may make sense to compare your existing controls against the advice in the standard, looking for weaknesses and omissions as you go, or you may prefer to do a zero-base risk analysis, assuming that there are not controls in place.
 The advantage of the latter approach is that you might identify unnecessary controls that can perhaps be deinstalled later.